brogers5/chocolatey-package-twinkle-tray/ReadMe.md

 ## Build

-[Install Chocolatey](https://chocolatey.org/install) and the [Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au), then clone this repository.
+[Install Chocolatey](https://chocolatey.org/install), the [Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au), and the [PowerShellForGitHub PowerShell Module](https://github.com/microsoft/PowerShellForGitHub), then clone this repository.

 Once cloned, simply run `build.ps1`.
 The binary is intentionally untracked to avoid bloating the repository, so the script will download the Twinkle Tray installer binary from the official distribution point, then packs everything together.